ahles/SimFlightInfo/README.md

 # SimFlightInfo v2 🛩 🌍

-SimFlightInfo is a desktop ppp that listens to the position information from Micrososft Flight Simulator™ (MSFS2020) and displays the current airplane location on a map.
+SimFlightInfo is a desktop app that listens to the position information from Micrososft Flight Simulator™ (MSFS2020) running on the same computer and displays the current airplane location on a map.

 Additionally it can display the name and the flag of the country your airplane is located at and shows links to Wikipedia articles nearby (20 km), if you create a [Geonames](http://www.geonames.org/) username and configure it in the app settings.